jaderigby/codeForLift-handle-setup/README.md

 ## Setting Up Quizes ##

-- Go to "github.com/jaderigby" and clone "codeForLift-handle-setup" in the Documents folder
+- Clone the "codeForLift-handle-setup" repo into your Documents folder

 - Once you have done this, run the following command: